 Take time to learn about the different methods of enrollment and registration, as well as the benefits each could offer.
 Don’t just try to use the easy way out.
 Sometimes the time invested up front is well worth it in the long-run.

-Through tests you might identify some issues and consider ways to resolve them before scaling your iPad deployment.
-By planning and conducting these tests, you’ll be able to effectively deploy your fleet of iPads within days.
+Through tests you might identify some issues and consider ways to resolve them before scaling your Apple deployment.
+By planning and conducting these tests, you’ll be able to effectively deploy your device fleet within days.

-This moment is crucial: taking management from a few test iPads to the big picture of
+After all of your testing is done, it’s time to scale the MDM migration.
+This moment is crucial: taking management from a few test Apple devices to the big picture of your entire school environment.

-You should plan to have the right amount staff needed to support and deal with any migration issues.
+You should plan to have the right amount of staff needed to support and deal with any migration issues.
 These professionals must be able to report devices pre- and post-migration.
-This will help when trying to identify the problem during the migration process.
+This will help when trying to identify the problem during the MDM migration process.

-If the MDM provider offers personalized support, this can definitely help you during deployment.
+If the MDM provider offers personalized support, this can definitely help you during deployment!
 Support teams are well equipped to provide personalized best practices to accommodate your specific school environment.
-This type of support will be even more necessary if you’re needing to customize the configuration of various types devices, or if you’re deploying 1:1, BYOD and Shared devices simultaneously.
+This type of support will be even more necessary if you’re needing to customize the configuration of various types of devices, or if you’re deploying 1:1, BYOD and Shared devices simultaneously.